ipekguler/F1-Telemetry-Dashboard/README.md

 ### Looker Dashboard

 Looker Studio is used to connect to BigQuery data for data visualization.
-See "looker" folder for a snapshot of the live dashboard.
+See "looker" folder for a snapshot of the live dashboard, or check out [the dashboard link](https://lookerstudio.google.com/reporting/2187c07a-b5df-47b0-a857-25a4c1885e13).

 ## Setup